Chelsea financially perilous after Abramovich is sanctioned

 Abramovich had already announced plans to sell his trophy asset last week before he was sanctioned on Thursday over links to Russian President Vladimir Putin following the invasion of Ukraine.

 The Raine Group, an investment bank, is working on the sale process on behalf of Abramovich, who remains owner of Chelsea.
 He originally hoped to divert the proceeds into a new foundation for the victims of the war in Ukraine, which he is yet to condemn Putin for launching.
-But the government will only sanction a sale that does not see Abramovich benefit as the government tightens the screw on influential it views as enabling Putin’s regime.
+But the government will only sanction a sale that does not see Abramovich benefit as the government tightens the screw on influential individuals it views as enabling Putin’s regime.

 There are potential buyers waiting in the wings, including British property investor Nick Candy and Todd Boehly, a part owner of the MLB’s Los Angeles Dodgers.